chrisArmo/GitTrainingBravo/README.md

 ## Purpose

 For those who want to add more Git awesomeness to their development tool belt, this is the perfect place to start.
+It's a wonderful Git resource.

 ## Deployment